accursoft/haskell-cloud/README.md

 Haskell Cloud is built in various flavours, with different pre-installed packages.
 See the [Haskell wiki](http://www.haskell.org/haskellwiki/Web/Cloud#OpenShift) for details.

-These example show how to use [ghc-network](https://hub.docker.com/r/accursoft/ghc-network/) builder with the [sample repository](https://github.com/accursoft/Haskell-Cloud-template).
+These examples show how to use [ghc-network](https://hub.docker.com/r/accursoft/ghc-network/) builder with the [sample repository](https://github.com/accursoft/Haskell-Cloud-template).

 ### Source-to-Image